tharmes42/vCamDesk/README.md

 And thanks to all the people working on AForge.net-Libraries to provide nice usable DirectShow-Support to c#-newbies.

 ## Thoughts
-I wrote this program because a lot of tools have kind of silly webcam display if I make demos and screenrecordings.
+I wrote this program because a lot of tools have some kind of silly webcam display if I make demos and screenrecordings.
 Though I am a big fan of OBS Studio it is sometimes overkill and sometimes I don't notice when my webcam is on top of content from my screen.
 To avoid this, a free movable webcam window was